-BMW iX running costs & insurance
+BMW iX review: running costs & insurance

 The iX has a hefty price tag, but the flagship SUV promises the same low running costs you’d expect from any electric car, especially if you’re a company-car driver